archivematica/Issues/.github/ISSUE_TEMPLATE/testing-checklist.md

 When the user searches the backlog using the search interface on the Backlog tab
 - [ ] Then searches should be successful across all search parameters (file name, file extension, accession number, ingest date, SIP UUID)
-(Note: some search parameters require keyword vs phrase or vice versa)
+(Note: some search parameters require keyword vs phrase or vice versa; searching is case sensitive)

 ### 14.3